andrejs2/arso_sensor/README.md

-# ARSO Weather Sensor for Home Assistant
+## ARSO Weather Integration

-This custom component integrates ARSO weather data into Home Assistant, allowing users to track weather forecasts for various locations in Slovenia and nearby regions.
-The component supports multiple locations and provides detailed weather attributes such as temperature, humidity, pressure, wind speed, direction, cloud coverage, and precipitation.
+This is a custom integration for Home Assistant to retrieve current weather data from the Slovenian Environment Agency (ARSO).
+The integration displays weather attributes such as temperature, humidity, pressure, wind speed, wind bearing, and weather condition.

+## Features

+- **Current Weather Data**: Displays real-time weather information for selected locations in Slovenia.
+- **Wind Data**: Includes wind speed and direction.
+- **Humidity and Pressure**: Provides data on current humidity and atmospheric pressure.
+- **Precipitation**: Shows the amount of precipitation.
+- **Attribution**: Displays the data source (ARSO).
+- **Last Updated**: Shows the timestamp of the last data refresh.

 ## Installation

+### Manual Installation

+1. Download the repository.
-1. Download the `arso_sensor` directory and place it in the `custom_components` directory of your Home Assistant configuration.
+2. Copy the `arso_weather` directory to your `custom_components` directory in your Home Assistant configuration directory.
-2. Restart Home Assistant to recognize the new sensor.
+3. Restart Home Assistant.

+### Configuration

+1. Go to the `Configuration` panel in your Home Assistant UI.
+2. Click on `Integrations`.
+3. Click the `+ Add Integration` button.
+4. Search for `ARSO Weather` and click on it to set up the integration.

-## Configuration
+### Configuration Options

-To configure the sensor, simply add Integration through UI ~~add the following to your `configuration.yaml` file:~~

-~~```yaml~~
-~~sensor:~~
- ~~- platform: arso_sensor~~
-   ~~locations:~~
-    ~~- "Ljubljana"~~
-    ~~- "Maribor"~~
-    ~~scan_interval: 01:00:00  # Update interval (optional) ARSO updates data hourly~~
+- **Location**: Choose a location in Slovenia to display weather data from.

 The locations (names of meteorological stations), lat and long data is in ```location_coordinates.csv``` file.
 For configuration file use name under "Title", e.g. "Bilje pri Novi Gorici"